Types of Degrees Electromechanical Maintenance Majors Are Getting

 Online Electromechanical Maintenance Programs

-In the 2018-2019 academic year, 116 schools offered some type of other electromechanical and instrumentation and maintenance technologies/technicians program.
+In 2020-2021, 104 schools offered a other electromechanical and instrumentation and maintenance technologies/technicians program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|